top of page

 Q: What is your favorite movie from the 1980s or 1990s, and why does it stand out to you?

-Child’s Play also came out the year I was Born so, I’m a little biased.
+was released the year I was born, so I’m a bit biased.

 Q: Tell me what you're working on currently.